 • Before you synchronize data, evaluate the impact of data synchronization on the performance of the source and destination databases.
 We recommend that you synchronize data during off-peak hours.
 During full data synchronization, DTS uses read and write resources of the source and destination databases.
 This may increase the loads on the database servers.

 • During full data synchronization, concurrent INSERT operations cause fragmentation in the collections of the destination database.
-After full data synchronization is complete, the storage usage of collections in the destination database is larger than that of collections in the source database.
+After full data synchronization is complete, the storage space for collections of the destination database is larger than that of the source database.

 • The data is concurrently written to the destination database.
 Therefore, the storage space occupied in the destination database is 5% to 10% larger than the size of the data in the source database.